Sensorineural Hearing Loss Guide: Restore Neural Sound Processing

 Hearing Aids: Features and Types

 Hearing aids are the most common treatment for sensorineural hearing loss.
 They amplify sound to a level that the damaged ear can detect.
-Modern hearing aids come in various styles, each with its own set of features designed to cater to different lifestyles and degrees of hearing loss.
+Modern hearing aids come in various styles, each with its own set of features.

 • Behind-the-ear (BTE) aids: These fit over the ear and are connected to a custom earpiece or earbud.